-The Qualified Person who has reviewed the technical disclosure contained in the Management Discussion is Curtis Freeman, MSc., PGeo.
+The Qualified Person who has reviewed and approved the technical disclosure contained in the Management Discussion is Curtis Freeman, MSc., PGeo., a consultant to the Company.

 SELECTED ANNUAL INFORMATION

 Unless otherwise noted, all currency amounts are stated in Canadian dollars.